Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-Checklists, applications, the submittal schedule and our Subdivision Ordinance can be obtained at the Planning and Development Department or can be accessed below.
+Checklists, applications, the submittal schedule, and our Subdivision Ordinance can be obtained at the Planning and Development Department.

 Preliminary PlatSingle Family $300 + $15/lotMulti-Family and Non-Residential $300 + $25/acre

 Final PlatSingle Family $300 + $10/lotMulti-Family & Non-Residential $300 + $20/acre